Using Persistent Homology Topological Features to Characterize Medical Images: Case Studies on Lung and Brain Cancers: Case Studies

 \subsubsection{Prediction under False Shape Information}

-A simulation study is conducted to examine whether our method detects false positives.
-We make new images by randomly arranging the pixels from the existing three-class images to generate false shape information.
-The rearranged image retains the same proportions of the tumor, normal, and empty regions as the original image but loses shape information.
-We generate a total of 50 cohorts, each with 246 rearranged images.
+A simulation study is conducted to examine whether our method detects false shape information.
+We create new images by randomly arranging the tumor and normal pixels from the existing three-class images.
+The rearranged image retains the same proportions of the tumor, normal, and empty regions as the original image but loses original shape information.
+Figure~S10 in the Supplementary Material shows the three-class pathology image and rearranged image.
+We generate a total of 100 datasets, each with 230 rearranged images.
 Persistent homology is computed, and computation outputs are represented as a persistence surface function using the same setting.
-For each cohort, we predict the risk scores using the LOOCV, assign high- and low-risk groups, and compute the p-values of the log-rank tests.
-If the FcoxPH model detects the false shape information, its functional shape predictors will have limited effect; thus, its p-value will be similar to that of the CoxPH model that only uses clinical variables.
+For each dataset, we predict the risk scores using the LOOCV, assign high- and low-risk groups, and compute the p-values of the log-rank tests.

-The simulation result implies that the proposed FCoxPH model with false shape information has similar predictive power to the CoxPH model.
-Most p-values of the FCoxPH models with the rearranged images are similar to the p-value of the CoxPH model; only three p-values differ more than $1\times10^{-4}$ compared to the p-value of the CoxPH model.
-This suggests that the false shape information has a limited impact in improving the prediction accuracy of the FCoxPH model.
-The distribution of the p-values of the FCoxPH models using the rearranged images is given in supplementary material.
+The prediction results imply that the proposed FCoxPH model detects false shape information.
+The false shape functional predictors are not selected in the FCoxPH model by the AIC among 94.43\% of the 23,000 models.
+Also, most p-values of the log-rank tests of the FCoxPH models with rearranged images are similar to the p-value of the CoxPH model; 77 out of 100 p-values are the same as that of the CoxPH model ($6\times10^{-5}$), and only six out of 100 p-values differ from the CoxPH model's p-value by more than $4\times10^{-4}$.
+Figure~S11 in the Supplementary Material shows the distribution of the p-values of the log-rank tests of the FCoxPH models with rearranged images.
+This suggests that the false shape information has a limited impact on the FCoxPH model.